Strategies

 2 min

-The target, which has been given the name "one Veolia"The goal is for all activities to work synergistically, projecting an image of a solid, solvent, and global partner."
+The objective, which has been given the name "one Veolia"The goal is for all activities to work in synergy, projecting an image of a solid, solvent, and global partner."
 And with a significant commitment to supporting Spain in its environmental challenges.
 Tugues explained that in Spain, the climate crisis, specifically the drought, could have worse consequences than in other periods.
-There was a relationship with the previous president of Agbar, Àngel Simon, who later became CEO of Criteria.
+There was a previous relationship with the former president of Agbar, Àngel Simon, who later became CEO of Criteria. has ended up being one of Veolia's main shareholders with 5% and an advisor.
+Simon was dismissed by La Caixa a few months ago.

 Coordinated work